 Each time of seasoning will add an extra layer.
 If you season the stone for a third time, then at the end of the third seasoning, the stone will become non-stickier.

 Also, the pizza stone will not look oily.
-So, the food particles will comparatively stick less on the stone, and it will become easier for you to clean it.
-And you need to use cornmeal flour at the first cooking session.
+So, the food particles will comparatively stick less on the stone, and it will become easier for you to clean it after every use.

 Clean Your Pizza Stone Following These Easy 3 Methods!